IN-CORE/incore-docs/manual_jb/content/analyses/combined_wind_wave_surge_building_dmg.md

 This analysis determines overall building maximum damage state from wind, flood and surge-wave damage

-The outputs of this analysis are a CSV file with maximum damage state from each hazard and the overall maximum damage.
+The outputs of this analysis are a CSV file with maximum damage state from each hazard and the overall maximum damage and a CSV with the combined damage probabilities from the three hazards

 **Input parameters**